PraveenGongada/Catalyst/README.md

 - name: Setup Catalyst
   uses: PraveenGongada/setup-catalyst@v1
   with:
-    version: 'latest' # or specify a version like 'v1.0.0'
+    version: "latest" # or specify a version like 'v1.0.0'
 ```

 ### Homebrew